GustavoDeSouzaFonseca/spotcast/README.md

 # spotcast
-create a new app using react native with expo.a
+create a new app using react native with expo.ab